About me

 Additional information

-My fee is £65 per session.
-I also offer 10 sessions at £35 per session for those with low or no income (students, unemployed and refugees).
+My standard fee is £65 per session.
+I also offer a limited number of concessions -- a block of six sessions for £40 per session -- for those with low or no income (students, unemployed and refugees).

 When I work